Editorial and Business Advisory Board • Northwest Indiana Business Magazine

 Editorial and Business Advisory Board

-Our editorial board, several of whom have been with the magazine since its inception is an essential component of NW Indiana Business Magazine’s editorial process.
-Our mission as a magazine is to publish stories about people and ideas that inform, inspire, challenge and education our readers helping them to improve the economy and quality of life in our region.
-Each member brings invaluable insight to the magazine’s editorial direction based on their work and volunteer experiences as long-standing members of our region’s business community.
+Our editorial advisory board, several of whom have been with the magazine since its inception, is an essential component of Northwest Indiana Business Magazine’s editorial process.
+Our mission as a magazine is to publish stories about people and ideas that inform, inspire, challenge and education our readers helping them to improve the economy and quality of life in our Region.
+Each member brings invaluable insight to the magazine’s editorial direction based on their work and volunteer experiences as essential members of our Region’s business community.

 During our meetings, the board members brainstorm article ideas with the magazine staff based on the categories laid out by the publisher in our annual editorial calendar.
-After discussing many potential articles in each category, the board recommends which idea to pursue in each editorial category and offers suggestions of local sources for possible follow-up interviews.
+After discussing potential articles in each category, the board recommends which idea to pursue and offers suggestions of local sources for possible follow-up interviews.

 Jessica Cantarelli